-- where we disclose personal information to our related entities and affiliated organisations to facilitate internal business processes;
+- where we disclose personal information to our related entities and affiliated organisations to facilitate our and their internal business processes

 - where the information to be passed on was collected for the purpose of passing that information on, or as is required by law.

-From time to time, QDN participates in research projects and events, or engages with external partners that may require the release of member or stakeholder information to a third party.
-QDN will inform members if this happens and they can opt-out at any time by contacting QDN.
+From time to time, QDN participates in research projects, events or engages with external partners that may require the release of member or stakeholder information to a third party.
+QDN will inform members if this happens and they can opt out at any time by contacting QDN.